rydmike/rydmike.github.io/blog_layout_and_theming.md

 # Constrained Centered Layout and Theming Flutter
 *(Oct 26, 2021)*

-In this article I discuss challenges with the web center constrained layout in Flutter, and provide an introduction and example on how to theme Flutter applications.
+In this article, I discuss challenges with the web center constrained layout in Flutter.
+I provide an introduction and an example of how-to theme Flutter applications.

 ## Why Another Theming Example?